-The one disadvantage I feel in these erasers are they are not good for erasing larger area.
-Also, in areas where the marks are darker and hard, it isn’t easy to remove, and you require a normal eraser for those kinds of marks.
+The one disadvantage I feel about these erasers is that they are not suitable for erasing more extensive areas.
+Also, it isn’t easy to remove in areas where the marks are darker and hard, and you require a regular eraser for those kinds of marks.

 What is the Price of a Kneaded Eraser?

 A kneaded eraser varies from place to place, but the average price range is between $3 to $7.

 It also depends on the shape and size as well as the brand.

 In general, it is comparatively cheaper than any regular eraser.

 The kneaded eraser is a long-term investment in your art box.

 Where can you buy a Kneaded Eraser?